 As all of this came together, I started sending emails to friends and posting facts on social media describing the bits of history I was uncovering.
 To spruce it up, I started included little maps, pretty photos, and drawings of stuff I found.
 I was simply having fun, but the feedback was very positive.
 People suggested it could be a blog.
 And that’s how this whole thing started.

 But I also decided my history hunts needed a bit of a twist.
 As I stated earlier, I love to make and drink cocktails.
 My favorite cocktail is the Manhattan, and I used to really struggle finding a well-made one in St. Louis (not so much anymore).
 But as I looked, I started wondering about the history of the drink.
 This lead me to researching other drinks like the Old Fashioned, the Sidecar, and the martini.
 Where did these drinks originate?
 How did they evolve?
 And most importantly, where can I get well-made versions of them in St. Louis?

 Wrap it all up, and that is what I’m doing here.
 I plan to scour St. Louis for its bits of history and post it here.
-As I go after a topic, I’m going to stop and get a drink or two.
+And as I go after a topic, I plan to stop and get a drink or two.
 I hope to learn more about my drink and write about the places that serve them well.
 I’ll invite friends to join me and add to the fun.
 I will certainly post about topics that are well-known, but my focus is the stuff that goes a bit under the radar.
 I want to find things that native St. Louisans may not even be aware of.